|The Frankfurt-Tipp rating:|

 |Rated:||From 12 years|

-After she had to spend her childhood abducted by the Nazis in a children's home in Germany, Katrine (Juliane Köhler), daughter of a Norwegian (Liv Ullmann) and a German soldier, has been living a happy life in Norway for many years now.
-Here she has built up a seemingly perfect existence with her husband Bjarte (Sven Nordin), her daughter Anne (Julia Bache-Wiig) and her mother Åse.
-But with the fall of the Berlin Wall and the associated reorganisation of Europe, Katrine is caught up in her past.
-Because the young German lawyer Sven Solbach (Ken Duken) is striving for a lawsuit at the European Court of Justice, which should bring the children abducted by Nazis restitution and thus a piece of justice.
+After spending her childhood deported by the Nazis to a children's home in Germany, Katrine (Juliane Köhler), daughter of a Norwegian (Liv Ullmann) and a German soldier, has been living a happy life in Norway for many years now.
+Here she has built a seemingly perfect existence with her husband Bjarte (Sven Nordin), her daughter Anne (Julia Bache-Wiig) and her mother Åse.
+But with the fall of the Berlin Wall and the resulting reorganization of Europe, Katrine is caught up with her past.
+For young German lawyer Sven Solbach (Ken Duken) is seeking a case at the European Court of Justice that will bring reparations and thus some justice to children abducted by Nazis.
 But Katrine refuses his request that she and her mother testify as witnesses.
-But when Solbach still won't let up and comes across some inconsistencies in Katrine's past, a desperate battle begins for her to preserve a secret, the revelation of which could destroy her private happiness forever&.hellip;
+Nevertheless, when Solbach persists and comes across some inconsistencies in Katrine's past, she begins a desperate struggle to preserve a secret, the revelation of which could destroy her private happiness forever.

-Based on this background, Georg Maas has an intense drama about guilt and atonement, about the difficult question of perpetrators and victims and about a woman's struggle not to let the shadows of the past destroy her happiness.
-For the nested narrative form, in which the truth is slowly composed by flashbacks, Maas has chosen a very atmospheric visual realization.
-While the scenes that take place in the present are often filled with images of rough beauty, Katrine's retrospectives of the past are presented in the style of old Super-8 shots.
-Coarse-grained, somewhat blurred and characterized by a depressing mood, this look at Katrine's second life presents itself, which reveals deeper abysses with every further piece of the puzzle.
+Based on this background, Georg Maas has crafted an intense drama about guilt and atonement, about the difficult question of perpetrator and victim, and about one woman's struggle not to let the shadows of the past destroy her happiness.
+Maas has chosen a very atmospheric visual realisation for the interlaced narrative form, in which the truth is slowly pieced together through flashbacks.
+While the scenes set in the present are often filled with images of raw beauty, the flashbacks to Katrine's past are presented in the style of old Super 8 footage.
+Coarse-grained, somewhat blurred and marked by an oppressive underlying mood, this view of Katrine's second life presents itself, revealing deeper abysses with each additional piece of the puzzle.

 An article by Frankfurt-Tipp